RainmakerRaw/WireGuard-ArchRouter/README.md

 pacman -S dhcp shorewall dnscrypt-proxy linux-headers wireguard-tools wireguard-dkms jq resolvconf iperf3 glances openssh

 After a reboot, put your AzireVPN (or other) .conf file in /etc/wireguard.
-Edit it to remove references to DNS, to match the example in this repo.
+Edit it to remove references to DNS, add your private key and your provider's public key and endpoint, and have it wind up matching the example in this repo.

 Next, edit /etc/dnscrypt-proxy/dnscrypt-proxy.toml to enable the service on your interfaces (e.g. 127.0.0.1:53, 192.168.1.1:53, 192.168.2.1:53).
 Enable whichever servers you prefer, for example Cloudflare and Quad9 - or whatever.
 Then enable dnscrypt-proxy:

 systemctl enable --now dnscrypt-proxy

 Next we need to tell Shorewall what to do.
+For simplicity's sake, first copy over the Three Interfaces example from the Shorewall documentation like this:

+cp /usr/share/doc/shorewall/Samples/three-interfaces/* /etc/shorewall/

 Edit the files in the /etc/shorewall directory as per the conf files in this repo.
 In essence, you need to edit the ./interfaces file to list your interfaces by name, outline your network segments in ./zones, tell Shorewall who can talk with whom using ./policy and finally set up ./rules with any necessary changes.
-My example config file in this repo gives examples for allowing SSH, and using DNAT to allow local LAN and DMZ clients to access servers on local machines (without having to hairpin back through the firewall).
+My example rules config file in this repo gives examples for allowing SSH from local clients only, and using DNAT to allow local people on the internet as well as LAN and DMZ clients to access servers on local machines (without having to hairpin back through the firewall).
 Once this is done, we can enable and start shorewall:

 systemctl enable --now shorewall